nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-1. Download the latest `arrow.jar` from [here](https://github.com/AY2223S1-CS2103T-T08-2/tp).
+2. Download the latest `arrow.jar` from [here](https://github.com/AY2223S1-CS2103T-T08-2/tp).

-1. Copy the file to the folder you want to use as the _home folder_ for Arrow.
+3. Copy the file to the folder you want to use as the _home folder_ for Arrow.

-1. Double-click the file to start the app.
+4. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * **`list`** : Lists all contacts.

    * **`add`**`n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.

+   * **`task add`** `Task 1` : Adds a task titled `Task 1` to the Task Panel.

    * **`delete`**`3` : Deletes the 3rd contact shown in the current list.